 Instead of relying on an authoritarian leadership style, use mentoring.
 Not only does this reduce stress, but it also enables a culture where employees are invested in the company.
 Therefore, this helps them feel empowered to harness their skill sets while learning what they need to know to be better at their jobs.

 If you’re looking at the bottom line, Chronus Talent Development reports that companies who use this model boast 25 percent higher retention than those who don’t.
-The good news is, a mentoring program doesn’t have to cut into the budgeting.
+The good news is, that a mentoring program doesn’t have to cut into the budgeting.
 At least not as much as other mental health tools and resources.

 With mentors already in the workplace, it’s up to HR and leadership to put together a program as simplified or extensive as you want.
 For example, a simple mentorship program can involve weekly 1-on-1 meetings between a junior and their mentor.
 They should be paired with goals for each person and a reporting system on whether the mentoring is effective.